This guide explains who is eligible for Access to Work and how to apply.

 - If you have a mental health condition, then it must affect your ability to do your job.
 It must also mean that you need support in starting a new job, staying in your current job or reducing your absence from work.

-Work Qualifications
+Work qualifications

-- You are already doing paid work (including self-employment)
+- be doing paid work (including self-employment)

-- You have an interview for a job
+- have an interview for a job

-Self- Employment
+Self- employment

-If you are self-employed and over retirement age (and not paying national insurance), you can still apply for Access to Work.
 You will need to show your business’s financial accounts as evidence of your self-employment.
 If your business is newly set up, you can show a business plan instead.
 This business plan must be of a standard accepted by a bank.

-What Help is Available?
+What help is available?

 Examples of the type of help provided include:

-- Help with travel costs if your health condition means you cannot use public transport
+- help with travel costs if your health condition means you cannot use public transport

-- A support worker to help you at work, for example a note taker, a reader or job coach
+- a support worker to help you at work, for example a note taker, a reader or job coach

-- Someone to help you at a job interview, for example a communicator, advocate or BSL interpreter
+- someone to help you at a job interview, for example a communicator, advocate or BSL interpreter

-- Disability awareness training for your work colleagues, to help them understand how to support and work with you
+- disability awareness training for your work colleagues, to help them understand how to support and work with you

-Mental Health Support
+Mental health Support

 Examples of help include:

-- Flexible working patterns to account for changes in your mood and the effect of medications
+- flexible working patterns to account for changes in your mood and the effect of medications

-- A mentor to provide emotional support to help you at work Extra training, so that you are confident in your work
+- a mentor to provide emotional support to help you at work

-- Phased returns to work- i.e. working fewer hours than normal when you first return to work
+- phased returns to work- i.e. working fewer hours than normal when you first return to work

-- Working with your employer and your manager to find the best ways to support you
+- working with your employer and your manager to find the best ways to support you

-How to Claim
+How to apply

-If you would like to apply over the phone, you can call Jobcentre Plus on:
+To apply over the phone, you can call Jobcentre Plus on:

 Telephone: 0800 121 7479